sshwy/hexo-theme-essence/README.md

 First of all, create a copy of [default configuration](https://github.com/sshwy/hexo-theme-essence/blob/main/_config.yml) under `<YourBlog>/`, renaming it to `_config.essence.yml`.

-After that, you can follow the comments to modify it just as you want :smile:.
+Then you can follow the comments to modify it just as you want :smile:.

-If you use traditional way to install, you can also modify `<YourBlog>/themes/essence/_config.yml` directly.
-However it is not recommended.
+If you use traditional way to install, Modifying `<YourBlog>/themes/essence/_config.yml` directly is also a way, but not recommended.

 ## Contributing :fountain_pen:

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes and feature requests, please open an issue first to discuss what you would like to change or request.

 ## License :page_facing_up: